How to Sew Curtain Panels

 Oversize grommets, available at the fabrics store, slide along the rod, letting your drapes open and close with ease.
 These grommets are available in multiple finishes to match almost any curtain rod.

-Make your drapes hang nicely by sewing a drapery weight in each corner of the curtain hem.
-Crepe fabrics in particular tend to stick together and bunch up, so weights may help.
+Make your drapes hang nicely by sewing a drapery weight (Fabric Cov Drapery Lead Weights, $11.99, Joann) in each corner of the curtain hem.
+Crepe fabrics, in particular, tend to stick together and bunch up, so weights may help.

 A blind-hem stitch is a machine stitch that mimics hand-sewing, creating barely noticeable stitches on the front of your drapes.
 Most curtain patterns call for this type of stitch.